19hours/sg-statutes/Acts/Land Surveyors Act.md

 (a) a registered surveyor who has in force a practising certificate and is doing so on his own account or as a partner in a licensed partnership or a partnership consisting wholly of registered surveyors;

-(b) an allied professional and is doing so only by reason of being a partner in a licensed partnership; or
+(b) an allied professional and is doing so only by reason of being a partner in a licensed partnership ; or

 (c) a licensed corporation.